High School U.S.A.

 High School U.S.A. is a 1983 American made-for-television comedy film starring Michael J. Fox, Nancy McKeon, Anthony Edwards, and Crispin Glover, directed by Rod Amateau.
 The film originally aired on NBC on October 16, 1983.

 Several of the main actors appeared in sitcoms that were popular at that time.
-These include Todd Bridges and Dana Plato from Diff'rent Strokes; Nancy McKeon from The Facts of Life; Lauri Hendler from Gimme a Break!; Crystal Bernard and Cathy Silvers from Happy Days; and Michael J. Fox from Family Ties; as well as a number of former 1950s and 1960s sitcom stars, including Angela Cartwright from The Danny Thomas Show and Lost in Space; Tony Dow, Frank Bank, and Ken Osmond from Leave It to Beaver; Elinor Donahue from Father Knows Best; and Dawn Wells and Bob Denver from Gilligan's Island.
+These include Todd Bridges and Dana Plato from Diff'rent Strokes; Nancy McKeon from The Facts of Life; Lauri Hendler from Gimme a Break!; Crystal Bernard and Cathy Silvers from Happy Days; and Michael J. Fox from Family Ties; as well as a number of former 1950s and 1960s sitcom stars, including Angela Cartwright from The Danny Thomas Show and Lost in Space; Tony Dow, Frank Bank, and Ken Osmond from Leave It to Beaver; Elinor Donahue from Father Knows Best; Bob Denver, Dwayne Hickman and Steve Franken from The Many Loves of Dobie Gillis; and Dawn Wells from Gilligan's Island.

 Plot

-The film focuses on the intrigue inside Excelsior Union High School,albeit a fictional version of it located in Missouri,as revealed by a license plate closeup.
+The film focuses on the intrigue inside Excelsior Union High School, a fictional version of it located in Missouri, as revealed by a license plate closeup.
 J.J.
-Manners, becomes enamored with Beth Franklin, the girlfriend of Beau Middleton, who somehow manages to be the class president despite alienating most of the school; he is also their football team's quarterback.
+Manners becomes enamored with Beth Franklin, the girlfriend of Beau Middleton, who somehow manages to be the class president despite alienating most of the school; he is also their football team's quarterback.
 Middleton is also the richest student, a spoiled young man who drives around in a Porsche 911 convertible.

 The core story involves Manners and Middleton competing for the affections of Beth.
 Ultimately this rivalry culminates in a drag race between the two.
 The result of the race tips the balance and changes the dynamics within the school irrevocably.
 In the end, J.J. ends up winning Beth's affections.

 Other storylines include a genius, Otto, who has created a robot that he believes to be capable of traveling into space (the robot also humiliates Beau Middleton at the end of the film by pulling down his trousers before the entire student body).
 Archie Feld is a socially impaired boy who stands out as nervous about interacting with the opposite sex, all while surrounded by friends who all struggle with the intricacies of intergender relationships.
 Also, Beau Middleton's father has created an incentive for the teachers by offering a sizable reward for the best teacher.
 Subsequently, the teachers focus extra effort on impressing Beau with their worthiness of the reward.